lalith050101/GST-Billing-App/README.md

 ## Functional Features:
 This application have a provision to maintain a database for storing all products.
 The application contains products page to list all available products in the store.
-The app provides adding, updating or deletion of a product.
+The app provides adding, updating and deletion of a product.

 Also,the application provides facility of adding products to cart and billing of cart products which can be printed or downloaded as PDF.